Thalheimerl/WT_Climate_mentalhealth/README.md

-## Climate Change AI 2024
+## Wellcome Trust Climate and Mental Health

-This repository contains all code to reproduce the NOURISH dataset.
+This repository contains all code to reproduce the CHIASM dataset.